Driving financial inclusion in Nigeria: A feature on Agency Banking

 Each of these players has its inherent strengths and weaknesses.
 Commercial banks and Telecom companies like MTN, Glo, 9mobile etc., rely on their size and broad geographical reach.
 For instance, as of April 2021, Firstmonie reportedly had over 100,000 agents across 774 local government areas.
 Similarly, Access Closa has registered over 50,000 agents on its platform.

 However, recognising and exploiting areas where competitors fall short has proven a strategy to gain market share for rapidly expanding start-ups like PayCentre, which currently has a network of 60,000+ agents.
-Driving a solid value proposition, capitalising on innovative capability, and increasing the number of agents is helping it to bring down the cost of operations and boost profitability and overall efficiency.
-Personalised training for agents to keep them up-to-speed on industry trends, providing bespoke feedbacks, engaging in strategic collaborations, enhancing agency infrastructure, and expanding to other locations with a significant presence of the unbanked could prove a game-changer for PayCentre in the long term.
+Driving a solid value proposition, capitalising on innovative capability, and increasing the number of agents are helping it to bring down the cost of operations and boost profitability and overall efficiency.
+Personalised training for agents to keep them up-to-speed on industry trends, providing bespoke feedback, engaging in strategic collaborations, enhancing agency infrastructure, and expanding to other locations with a significant presence of the unbanked could prove a game-changer for PayCentre in the long term.

 Agency banking during the COVID-19 lockdown

 The pandemic led to a surge in the popularity of agent banking, a model that simplifies access for the unbanked and underbanked.
-With limited activities in the banking halls, long queues, and sit at home orders, many customers shifted to bank e-channels and agent banking merchants because of their proximity.
+With limited activities in the banking halls, long queues, and sit-at-home orders, many customers shifted to bank e-channels and agent banking merchants because of their proximity.
 As a result, the number of agents rose sharply by about 38% to 326,444 within the first half of 2020, signifying the increasing appetite for agency banking.
 Accordingly, the total agent transaction volume stood at nearly 19 million as of April 2020 compared to 5.6 million in February 2020 (pre-pandemic period).

 During the pandemic, some agents discovered a new operating model – small, cash-based businesses serving local communities had difficulties depositing cash into their bank accounts.
 In contrast, agents experienced issues accessing cash from banks to rebalance their float.
-This birthed a new model to rebalance float and serve customers’ financial needs better.
+This birthed a new model to rebalance float and better serve customers’ financial needs.
 Agents collected money from these small business owners, distributed the cash to customers who needed to withdraw some money, and funded their agent accounts with those transfers to enable deposits in the small business owners’ accounts.

 However, not all agents knew or benefited from this new operating model.
 A report by EFInA indicated that c.80% of financial agents surveyed experienced a negative impact of the pandemic on business.
 A reason for this could be the difficulties some agents experienced rebalancing float and having to depend on ATM withdrawals and borrowings from family and friends, which were largely unreliable and increased their cost of operation.